-An Energy Department engineer got the agency to foot the $138,000 bill for law school courses that “were unrelated to his position,” according to federal auditors.
+An Energy Department engineer got the agency to foot the $138,000 bill for law school courses, which included the new york ube, that “were unrelated to his position,” according to federal auditors.

 The engineer “left the Department for work in the private sector shortly after receiving his law degree in May 2013,” investigators found, because Energy Department officials “had not considered the use of a continued service agreement for this employee despite the fact that he had taken extensive training at considerable cost.”